Transforming Data on Load

 Convert Data Types

-If you want to convert the source data types of your files into target types, you can add that to your SELECT
+If you want to convert the source data types of your files into target types, you can add that to your SELECT statement as well.

 COPY INTO dim_customer(cust_id, name, address, age)